 El Colorado’s backcountry is constantly being raved as the best places for expert snowboarding and skiing in the Three Valleys.

-The most talked about area goes by Santa Teresita and is said to be one of the best zones in the area if you have a guide and a vehicle to get back to the ski resorts base.
+The most talked about area goes by Santa Teresita and is considered to be one of the best zones in the area if you have a ski guide and a vehicle to get back to the ski resorts base.

-Overall, this coned shape summer ski destination has great options from beginners to experts looking to escape the summer heat.
+Overall, this coned shape summer ski destination has great options from beginners to experts looking to escape the summer heat back home.

 For good reason!
 The resort is constantly regarded as one of the best ski destinations in the world by several media outlets.
 The resort is filled with beautiful natural features that put together a playground just steps from the big yellow hotel’s door.

-Just a short hike from Portillo is some backcountry that pulls out all the hits, including the legendary Super C.
+Just a short hike from Portillo is some backcountry that pulls out all the hits.
+Want to go bigger?
+Portillo is also home to classic resort accessed backcountry terrain including the legendary Super C.

 In bounds, The Primavera Run is is drenched in powder where the 200 km skiing speed barrier was first broken!
 Within the resort, you can also find several fun intermediate to advanced runs like Garganta, Condor, and Roca Jack off one of the 14 lifts operating on the mountain.